Muzan67/Regex-Computer-Science/gist-template.md

 - Summary
   Use the - inside a set to construct a range to match any character in the range.
-  Use the ^ to negate a range.
+  Use the ^ to make ineffective a range.

 ### Greedy and Lazy Match

-In the greedy mode, quantifiers try to match as many as possible and return the largest matches.
-When quantifiers use the greedy mode, they are called greedy quantifiers.
+In the greedy mode, quantifiers (expressions) try to match as many as possible and return the largest matches.
+When quantifiers (expressions) use the greedy mode, they are called greedy quantifiers.

-In the lazy mode, the quantifiers match their preceding elements as few as possible and return the smallest matches.
+In the lazy mode, the quantifiers (expressions) match their previous elements as few as possible and return the smallest matches.
 When quantifiers use the lazy mode, they’re often referred to as non-greedy quantifiers or lazy quantifiers.

-Lazy quantifiers match their preceding elements as few as possible to return the smallest possible matches.
+Lazy quantifiers match their previous elements as few as possible to return the smallest possible matches.

 Use a question mark (?) to transform a greedy quantifier into a lazy quantifier.